xubingyue/avocadodb/Documentation/DocuBlocks/Rest/Replication/JSF_put_api_replication_makeSlave.md

   active) or will connect to (if applier is currently inactive)

-WARNING: calling this method will sychronize data from the collections found on the remote master to the local ArangoDB database.
+WARNING: calling this method will sychronize data from the collections found on the remote master to the local AvocadoDB database.
 All data in the local collections will be purged and replaced with data from the master.

 Use with caution!